-- a) The legal framework with respect to electronic communications in place in MS, - b) NRAs preliminary views with respect to implementing equivalent access and choice and facilitating the availability of terminal equipment, and - c) The current measures in place in relation to electronic communications for endusers with disabilities.
+- a) Legal framework with respect to electronic communications in place in Member States; - b) NRAs preliminary views with respect to implementing equivalent access and choice and facilitating the availability of terminal equipment; - c) Current measures in place in relation to electronic communications for end-users with disabilities.

-In addition to the preliminary views and available information received from NRAs, BEREC recognises that there may also be relevant information available from other bodies or organisations.
-Therefore, BEREC welcomes inputs with respect to the consultation questions raised to ensure that it can analyse and reference the most relevant and current information available with respect to end-users with disabilities in relation to electronic communications services.
-This consultation paper sets out to achieve the following objectives:
+In addition to the preliminary views and available information received from NRAs, BEREC recognised that there may also be relevant information available from other bodies or organisations.
+Therefore, BEREC welcomes the inputs it received with respect to the consultation questions raised and as a result it has analysed and referenced the most relevant and current information available with respect to endusers with disabilities in relation to electronic communications services.
+This document sets out to achieve the following objectives: